Four language and communication skills

 If they do that at the start, when they know more they will also make better use of that.

-We only have to think of how a child plays more imaginatively with a cardboard box than they do with the latest computer toy to realise this.
+We only have to think of how a child plays more imaginatively with a cardboard box than they do with the latest computer toy to realize this.

 The nature and purpose of writing